 We are delighted to announce the release of 6 wild birds from the EKPAZ Centre following the ministerial order to close it down, issued by Deputy Minister of Environment and Energy, mr Socrates Famelos in October 2018.

-This is the first successful step of the campaign to release or relocate all the wildlife still at the EKPAZ centre on Aegina.
-We look forward to the rapid removal of the remaining wildlife as soon as possible, and we will continue to monitor the situation.
+This is the another step in the campaign to release or relocate all the wildlife still at the EKPAZ centre on Aegina.
+It is important to ensure the released animals will be able to survive in the wild, so the process has to be gradual and continuously reassessed.
+However we look forward to the removal of the remaining animals as soon as possible, and will continue to monitor the situation.